-1. Policy Objective
+1. Objective

-The objectives of this Policy are to ensure that any Pre-qualified Suppliers are created in accordance with Regulation 24AC of the Local Government (Functions and General) Regulations 1996, a Panel of Prequalified Suppliers ("Panel") may be created where the following factors apply:
+The objective of this Policy is to ensure that any Pre-qualified Supplier Panels are created in accordance with Regulation 24AC of the Local Government (Functions and General) Regulations 1996.
+A Panel of Pre-qualified Suppliers ("Panel") may be created where the following factors apply: